Pokémon Jet: History

-On 8 October 2013, JA8956 and JA8957 simultaneously retired as the part of the airline's plan to retire all Boeing 747s, leaving JA754A the only Pokémon Jet in service.
+On 8 October 2013, JA8956 and JA8957 simultaneously retired as part of the airline's plan to retire all Boeing 747s, leaving JA754A the only Pokémon Jet in service.

-On 14 April 2016, the Pokémon theming of JA754A was removed and repainted into a standard ANA livery, leaving no Pokémon jets in operation.
+On 14 April 2016, the Pokémon theming of JA754A was removed and repainted into a standard ANA livery, leaving no Pokémon jets in operation from 2016 to late 2020.

-On 19 December 2020, Solaseed Air inaugurated a Boeing 737-800 (JA812X) with an Exeggutor livery, making it the first Boeing plane to feature a single species of Pokémon, rather than an ensemble.
+On 19 December 2020, Solaseed Air inaugurated a Boeing 737-800 (JA812X) with an Exeggutor livery, making it the first Pokémon-themed plane to feature a single species of Pokémon, rather than an ensemble.
 Solaseed Air is headquartered at the Miyazaki Airport in the city of Miyazaki, Miyazaki Prefecture, Japan; which made Exeggutor its official "Support Pokémon" in October 2020.

-On 21 June 2021, Skymark Airlines inaugurated a Boeing 737-800 (JA73AB) with a Pikachu livery, the livery called the “Flying Pikachu Project,” Skymark Airlines wants to use Pikachu to help promote tourism in the Okinawa Prefecture.
+On 21 June 2021, Skymark Airlines inaugurated a Boeing 737-800 (JA73AB) with a Pikachu livery, titled “Pokémon Air Adventures.”
+Skymark Airlines wants to use Pikachu to help promote tourism in the Okinawa Prefecture.
 When passengers come aboard this aircraft, aside from having Pokémon-themed seats and cabin crew, they are greeted by the Pokémon Center theme from Pokémon Sword and Shield.
-On this aircraft, there are also Pokémon-themed cups (and amenities) and special limited edition KitKats as part of the in-flight refreshment service, and even the self check-in kiosks for the Pikachu route are decked out in Pikachu colours.
+There are also Pokémon-themed cups (and amenities) and special limited edition KitKats as part of the in-flight refreshment service, and even the self check-in kiosks for the Pikachu route are decked out in Pikachu colours.
 For a limited time, Japanese Pokémon Go players could find a special Pikachu wearing a Kariyushi shirt at airports on the route the aircraft serves.

-On 19 November 2021, Air Do inaugurated a Boeing 767-300 (JA607A) with a Vulpix livery, the livery is called "Rokon Jet", the airline is currently using the special livery for 5 years and started services with the special livery in December 2021.
-The special livery consists of both forms of Vulpix on both sides: on the port side is the Alolan Vulpix, while the starboard side features the Kantonian Vulpix.
+On 19 November 2021, Air Do inaugurated a Boeing 767-300 (JA607A) with a Vulpix livery called "Rokon Jet."
+The airline is planning to use the special livery for 5 years and began services with it in December 2021.
+The design consists of both forms of Vulpix on both sides: on the port side is the Alolan Vulpix, while the starboard side features the Kanto Vulpix.

-On 30 May 2022, Skymark Airlines introduced a second Pokémon Jet (JA73NG) called "Pikachu Jet BC2", It will operate on routes between Okinawa, Naha, and Simojishima, and will stay in service with this special livery for five years.
+On 30 May 2022, Skymark Airlines introduced a second Pokémon Jet onboard another Boeing 737-800 (JA73NG) called "Pikachu Jet BC2."
+It will operate on routes between Okinawa, Naha, and Simojishima, and will stay in service with this special livery for five years.